 Why Live in Sunset Heights

-Sunset Heights in Milwaukee is a predominantly residential neighborhood with over 4,100 residents living in single-family homes and duplexes, many of which date back to the 1930s.
-These homes, known for their German craftsmanship, feature beautiful woodwork, brick, and stonework, and include styles such as cottages, bungalows, ranches, Tudors, and Colonial Revivals.
+Sunset Heights is a vibrant and diverse Milwaukee community with a significant Orthodox Jewish community.
+The area is home to Congregation Beth Jehudah and shops like QuicKosher.
+This mostly residential neighborhood has many homes that date back to the 1930s or earlier.
+Homes here are known for their German craftsmanship and distinct woodwork, brick and stonework.
+The houses include cottages, bungalows, ranches, Tudors and Colonial Revivals.
 The neighborhood is well-maintained, with manicured lawns and stone-lined garden beds.
-Dineen Park, located about 2 miles away, offers over 60 acres of recreational space, including tennis courts, a playground, a splash pad, a duck pond, and a disc golf course.
-Sherman Park, closer to the neighborhood, provides additional green space, tennis courts, and community garden plots.
-West Burleigh Street, known as "the Mosaic on Burleigh," features a variety of locally owned businesses, including Bud's Bar and Grill and Sherman Perk Coffee Shop.
-The area is culturally diverse, with a significant Orthodox Jewish community that can walk to Congregation Beth Jehudah and shop at QuicKosher.
-Route 145 provides access to downtown Milwaukee, 5 miles away, and Ascension SE Wisconsin Hospital is located directly south of the neighborhood.
-Sunset Heights is a vibrant and diverse community with a rich cultural tapestry.
+Located about 2 miles away, Dineen Park offers over 60 acres of recreational space.
+Its amenities include tennis courts, a playground, a splash pad, a large duck pond and a disc golf course.
+Sherman Park, located closer to the neighborhood, offers additional green space, tennis courts and community garden plots.
+West Burleigh Street, known as The Mosaic on Burleigh, has a variety of locally owned businesses, including Bud's Bar & Grill and Sherman Perk Coffee Shop.
+Route 145 provides access to downtown Milwaukee, 5 miles away, while Ascension SE Wisconsin Hospital - St. Joseph is located directly south of the neighborhood.

 Frequently Asked Questions